JoshBarnett279/ufmfgt-15-1-portfolio/Logbook.md

 **Reflection:**
 Short paragraph on how this week helped your understanding or confidence.

-### Week 1 – Introduction to C Programming

-**Overview:**
-In Week 1, I focused on getting set up with CLion and learning the basics of programming in C. This included writing my first simple programs and understanding how input and output work.

-**What I learned:**
-This week helped me understand the basic structure of a C program and how everything runs from the `main` function.
-I learned how to print text using `printf` and how to take input from the user using `scanf`.
-I also learned how variables are used to store values and how simple calculations can be performed in code.

-**Challenges and solutions:**
-At first, I ran into problems with my code not compiling, mainly due to missing semicolons and using `scanf` incorrectly.
-By looking at the compiler error messages in CLion and fixing the lines it pointed to, I slowly got used to how strict C syntax is.

-**Reflection:**
-Week 1 helped me get more confident with both the C language and the development environment.
-Writing a simple speed converter made it easier to understand how programs follow an input, process, and output structure, which helped prepare me for more complex tasks later on.

-### Week 2 – Decision Making and Menu Programs

-**Overview:**
-Week 2 introduced decision making in C using conditional statements and more interactive programs that respond to user input.

-**What I learned:**
-I learned how to use `if`, `else if`, and `else` statements to control how a program behaves depending on conditions.
-I also learned why input validation is important, for example checking for negative values before processing data.
-Later in the week, I learned how to use `switch` statements and loops to create menu-based programs that can run repeatedly.

-**Challenges and solutions:**
-One of the main challenges was getting the logic in my conditional statements correct.
-I initially used separate `if` statements instead of an `if / else if` chain, which caused the program to behave incorrectly.
-Rewriting the logic in the correct order fixed this and helped me understand how conditions are checked step by step.

-**Reflection:**
-Week 2 helped me understand how small pieces of code can be combined into a larger program.
-Creating the menu-based program showed how loops, conditionals, and user input all work together, and it made the programs feel more like real applications rather than single-use scripts.
+Week 1 – Introduction to C Programming

+Overview:
+In Week 1, I focused on getting used to CLion and understanding the basics of C programming.
+I completed some design tasks first, such as writing pseudocode and creating a traffic light flowchart, before moving on to writing my first C programs including a hello program and a speed converter.

+What I learned:

+How a C program runs from "main()"

+How to use "printf()" to display output

+How to use "scanf()" to read user input

+How to declare variables and carry out simple calculations

+Why planning with pseudocode makes coding easier

+How to build and run programs in CLion

+Challenges and solutions:
+At the beginning, I had a few issues with small syntax mistakes like missing semicolons and incorrect "scanf()" usage.
+I also had some problems getting the correct run configuration in CLion.
+By carefully reading the compiler errors and checking my code step by step, I was able to fix these problems and understand what went wrong.

+Reflection:
+Week 1 helped me feel more comfortable with both C and the development environment.
+The speed converter especially helped me understand how input, processing, and output fit together in a program.

+Week 2 – Selection Statements

+Overview:
+This week introduced conditional statements and decision-making in C. I worked with "if", "else if", "else", and "switch" statements to control how programs respond to user input.

+What I learned:

+How conditions are checked in order

+Why the placement of conditions matters

+How to use logical operators such as "&&" and "||"

+How to validate user input properly

+How to build simple menu-based programs

+Challenges and solutions:
+Sometimes my conditions were not in the correct order, which led to incorrect outputs.
+I fixed this by reorganising the structure and testing different input values to make sure each case worked properly.

+Reflection:
+This week improved my logical thinking.
+I feel more confident writing programs that make decisions and handle different situations correctly.

+Week 3 – Nested Logic and Validation

+Overview:
+In Week 3, I developed more complex decision structures, including nested "if" statements and validation systems such as mark classification and age verification programs.

+What I learned:

+How nested "if" statements work

+How to validate value ranges correctly

+The importance of checking invalid input first

+How logical structure affects the overall behaviour of a program

+Challenges and solutions:
+One challenge was making sure invalid values were handled before other conditions.
+I improved this by testing boundary cases and reviewing the order of my logic carefully.

+Reflection:
+Week 3 made me more aware of how small logic mistakes can change the outcome of a program.
+I now feel more confident structuring more detailed conditional systems.

+Week 4 – Arrays and Loops

+Overview:
+This week focused on arrays and loops to handle multiple pieces of data.
+I created programs that calculated totals, averages, and identified the highest and lowest values from a set of inputs.

+What I learned:

+How to declare and use arrays

+How "for" and "while" loops operate

+How array indexing starts from 0

+How to calculate averages and track minimum and maximum values

+Challenges and solutions:
+At first, I found array indexing and loop limits slightly confusing.
+I solved this by carefully tracing through the loop logic and checking that my loop conditions were correct.

+Reflection:
+Week 4 was a big improvement in my understanding.
+Working with arrays made my programs feel more complete and structured, and I am now more confident handling larger sets of data.